5th February, 2025

 Find out how to check the expiry date on your hard hats, what stamps to look for, where to look, the difference between the manufacture date and the expiry date, how long a hard hat lasts, and most importantly - when to replace your hard hat.

-You might not eat them, but hard hats have something in common with food.
-Hard hats have an expiry date.
+Did you know your hard hats have something in common with food?
+You might not eat them, but hard hats have an expiry date!

-But where do you find the expiration date on your hard hat, and why does it matter?
+But where do you find the expiration date on your hard hat, how do you know when a hard hat has expired, and why does it matter?

 To check the expiry date, you need to know where to find it, so let's start with that.